 In subsequent periods goodwill is measured at cost less accumulated impairment losses.
 The Group has identified its entire operation as a single cash generating unit (CGU).
-According to management assessment, no impairment in respect to goodwill has been recorded.
+According to management assessment and quoted price of the shares as of December 31, 2021, no impairment in respect to goodwill has been recorded.